 KINE1020.
 Heart Healthy Activities (1)

 KINE1030.
 Lifetime Sport Activities (1)

 KINE1040.
 Outdoor Activities (1)

 KINE2900A.
-Outdoor Skills Water\ (2)
+Outdoor Skills Water (2)

 KINE2900B.
-Outdoor Skills Land\ (2)
+Outdoor Skills Land (2)

 KINE2900C.
-Outdoor Skills Snow\ (2)
+Outdoor Skills Snow (2)

 Complete 15 credits, 9 of which shall be numbered above 2999

 KINE1310.
 Introduction to Recreation and Kinesiology (3)

 KINE2430.
-Health Issues in Today's Society\ (3)
+Health Issues in Today's Society (3)

 KINE2410.
 Introduction to Athletic Training and Physical Therapy with Lab (3)

 KINE2700.
-Leadership in Outdoor Recreation \ (3)
+Leadership in Outdoor Recreation (3)

 KINE2730.
 Nutrition across the Lifespan (2)

 KINE2750.
 Outdoor Pursuits (2)

 KINE2850.
-Camp Administration and Outdoor Education\ (2)
+Camp Administration and Outdoor Education (2)

 KINE3440.
-Advanced Athletic Training\ (3)
+Advanced Athletic Training (3)

 KINE3560.
 Psychology and Techniques of Coaching (3)

 KINE3600.
 Motor Development and Motor Learning (2)

 KINE3630.
 Corrective Adaptive Physical Education (2)

 KINE3640.
 Physiology of Exercise (3)

 KINE3650.
 Biomechanics (3)

 KINE2094. or KINE4094.
 Topics in Kinesiology (1-3)

 KINE4520.
-Tests and Measurements in Physical Education\ (3)
+Tests and Measurements in Physical Education (3)

 KINE4560.
-Administration and Supervision of HPERD\ (3)
+Administration and Supervision of HPERD (3)

-\Alternate Year Courses
+^{}Alternate Year Courses

 Department of Language and Literature

-Faculty: Catherine Becker, Kevin Dennis, Benjamin Fischer, Darrin Grinder, Julie Straight (Department Chair), Devon Van Essen, Yijie Li, and Liyin Zhang
+Faculty: Catherine Becker, Darrin Grinder, Julie Straight (Department Chair), Devon Van Essen, David Adkins

 Since scholars in the ancient world studied the Iliad, when Talmudic scholars studied the Torah, or as we translate the stories of indigenous peoples, the studies of language, literature, and cultures have been connected nearly seamlessly.
 Texts are alive in many media: the ways we build our homes, the ways we speak with each other, the ways we rear our children, the ways we approach the divine.
 In this department we seek to maintain these connections and encourage the studies of the way we talk, write, think, create, and live to enrich and inform one another in a challenging, nurturing, and vibrant environment.
 If you like to read, write, listen, create as a community of poets, scholars, travelers, and adventurers, this can be your academic home.

 Student Learning Outcomes

 - 1. Students will think critically, express themselves clearly, research successfully, and demonstrate an appreciation for the medium of language (Transformation).

-- 2. Students will read and critique masterpieces of Western and world literature (Truth).
+- 2. Students will read and engage with Western and world literature, including canons and alternative canons.
+(Truth).

 - 3. Students will demonstrate a concrete knowledge of authors and their literary works, articulating the author and work's place in the culture from which they arose and in the literary world as a whole (Truth).

 Majors

-Bachelor of Arts, Chinese Studies

 Bachelor of Arts, English

 English Education

 Spanish Education

-See Secondary Education: English Teaching Area, English First Teaching Field, English Second Teaching Field, Spanish First Teaching Field, Spanish Second Teaching Field
+See Secondary Education: English Teaching Area, English First Teaching

+Field, English Second Teaching Field, Spanish First Teaching Field, Spanish Second

+Teaching Field

 Co-Major

 Creative Writing

 Minors

+Literature

-Chinese Studies Literature Professional Writing Spanish
+Professional Writing

-Bachelor of Arts, Chinese Studies

-The major in Chinese Studies at NNU provides students an opportunity to enroll in foundational courses in Mandarin and Chinese culture at NNU and then continue advanced study of language and culture in China or at other universities with accredited programs in Chinese Studies.
-Courses in Mandarin and Chinese Culture are taught through NNU's Confucius Institute, a partnership between NNU, Northwest University in Xi'an, China, and China's Hanban Institute.
-Faculty members in the Chinese Studies Program are heritage speakers from Northwest University, and students in the program have the opportunity to study at Northwest or other universities in China.
-Students in Chinese Studies will learn increasingly complex grammar, Chinese characters, the pinyin phonetic system, and conversational Mandarin.
-Students are required to study abroad in China or at an accredited university with upper-division content in Chinese Studies.

-Administrator: Chair, Department of Language and Literature

-Requirements: 43 credits (of which 24 credits shall be numbered above 2999)

-CHIN1010.
-Elementary Chinese (4)

-CHIN1020.
-Elementary Chinese (4)

-CHIN1094.
-Topics in Chinese Culture, Literature or Linguistics (3)

-CHIN2010.
-Intermediate Chinese (4)

-CHIN2020.
-Intermediate Chinese (4)

-CHIN3010.
-Advanced Conversation and Composition (3)

-CHIN3020.
-Advanced Conversation and Composition (3)

-Six upper-division elective credits in Chinese Studies (6)

-Two of the following courses (6)

-CLTA3180.
-Race, Class, and Gender (3)

-HIST3500.
-The Dragon and the Rising Sun (3)

-POLS3330.
-U.S. Foreign Policy (3)

-POLS3610.
-Comparative Politics (3)

-ECON4050.
-Global Economics (3)

-Two of the following courses (6)

-ENGL3420.
-Foreign Literature in Translation (3)

-ENGL4270.
-Minority Voices in American Literature (3)

-THEO3630 Exploring Western World Religious Traditions (3)

-THEO3640 Exploring Eastern World Religious Traditions (3)

-Cultural Immersion Experience: Students who have not lived in a cultural setting where Mandarin is the primary language are required to study, travel, or work in such a setting for an extended period of time.
-Examples of acceptable experiences are a college-level summer school session, or academic-year program at Northwest University in Xi'an, China, or an accredited Chinese Studies Program.
-Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.

-Prior approval of a travel-study program must be obtained from the chair of the department and NNU's off-campus opportunities office.
+Spanish

 Bachelor of Arts, English

 The English major offers students an opportunity to experience representative American, British, and world literature; to discover and develop an appreciation of ideas and values; to cultivate critical thinking; to develop a knowledge of the English language and its operation; and to strengthen writing skills.

 Administrator: Chair, Department of Language and Literature

-Requirements: 38 credits of which 25 shall be numbered above 2999 and foreign language equivalent
+Requirements: 38 credits of which 25 shall be numbered above 2999 and foreign

+language equivalent

 ENGL2310.
 British Literature: Beowulf through the Age of Reason (3)

 ENGL2980.
 Introduction to the Study of Literature (1)

 ENGL3120.
 Linguistics (3)

 ENGL3320.
 Shakespeare (3)

 ENGL3410.
 Greek and Roman Classics (3)

 ENGL3510.
-Twentieth Century Poetry (3); or
+Contemporary Poetry (3); or

 ENGL3520.
-Twentieth Century Drama (3)
+Contemporary Drama (3)

 ENGL3910.
 Literary Theory and Criticism (3)

 ENGL4980.
 Senior Seminar in English (1-3)

 Two courses selected from: